Bounding Training Data Reconstruction in DP-SGD: Training Data Reconstruction in DP-SGD

 In the case of DP-SGD, the privacy guarantee for the final model is obtained by analyzing the privacy loss incurred by \emph{releasing the $T$ private gradients} used by the algorithm.
 Thus, the guarantee applies both to the intermediate gradients and the final model (by virtue of the post-processing property of DP).
-It has been shown through membership inference attacks that the guarantee obtained through this analysis for the \emph{collection of intermediate gradients} can be numerically tight \cite{DBLP:conf/sp/NasrSTPC21}.
-However, in some specific settings amenable to mathematical treatment, it has also been shown that the final model produced by DP-SGD can enjoy a stronger DP guarantee than the collection of all intermediate gradients \cite{DBLP:journals/corr/abs-2203-05363,DBLP:journals/corr/abs-2205-13710}.
+It has been shown through membership inference attacks that the guarantee obtained through this analysis for the \emph{collection of intermediate gradients} can be numerically tight \citep{DBLP:conf/sp/NasrSTPC21}.
+However, in some specific settings amenable to mathematical treatment, it has also been shown that the final model produced by DP-SGD can enjoy a stronger DP guarantee than the collection of all intermediate gradients \citep{DBLP:journals/corr/abs-2203-05363,DBLP:journals/corr/abs-2205-13710}.

-Although these observations apply the standard membership formulation of DP, they motivate an important question for trying to understand the implications of DP guarantees for reconstruction attacks: \emph{how does access to intermediate gradients affect the success of reconstruction attacks against DP-SGD?} We investigate this question in the sequel by introducing and comparing the success of \emph{model-based} and \emph{gradient-based} attacks.
+Although these observations apply the standard membership formulation of DP, they motivate an important question for trying to understand the implications of DP guarantees for reconstruction attacks: \emph{how does access to intermediate gradients affect the success of reconstruction attacks against DP-SGD?} We investigate this question by introducing and comparing the success of \emph{model-based} and \emph{gradient-based} attacks.
+We assume the adversary receives the output of a DP mechanism $M(D)$ and all the input data in $D$ except for one point $z^*$; the adversary's goal is then to produce a reconstruction $\hat{z}$ of the unknown point.
+This adversary is referred to as the \emph{informed adversary} in \citet{balle2022reconstructing}.

 \paragraph{Model-based training data reconstruction.} Suppose we consider the output of DP-SGD to be only the final model $\theta = M(D)$.
 Under the informed adversary threat model, \citet{balle2022reconstructing} propose a reconstruction attack in which the adversary uses their knowledge of $M$ and $\Dfixed = D \setminus \{z^*\}$ to train a \emph{reconstructor neural network} (RecoNN) capable of mapping model parameters $\theta$ to reconstructed points $\hat{z}$.
 The training dataset for this network consists of model-point pairs $(\theta^i, z_i)$ where the $z_i$ are auxiliary points representing side knowledge the adversary might possess about the distribution of the target point $z^*$, and the so-called shadow model $\theta^i$ is obtained by applying $M$ to the dataset $\Dfixed \cup \{z_i\}$ obtained by replacing $z^*$ by $z_i$ in the original dataset.
 Despite its computational cost, this attack is effective in reconstructing complete training examples from image classification models trained \emph{without} DP on MNIST and CIFAR-10, but fails to produce correct reconstructions when the model is trained with any reasonable setting of DP parameters.